TheRolfFR/firestorm-db/README.md

 const form = new FormData()
 form.append('path', '/quote.txt')
-form.append('file', 'but your kids are gonna love it.', 'quote.txt') form.append('overwrite', false) // override optional argument (defaults to false) const uploadPromise = firestorm.files.upload(form)
+form.append('file', 'but your kids are gonna love it.', 'quote.txt') // make sure to set a temporary name to the file form.append('overwrite', 'true') // override optional argument (do not append to set to false) const uploadPromise = firestorm.files.upload(form)

 uploadPromise.then(() => {